yuvraj0028/wellness360-assignment/README.md

 ## Running the Spring Boot Application

-Once Java, Gradle, and MongoDB are installed, follow these steps:
+Once Java, Gradle, and Postman are installed, open your terminal follow these steps:

 1. Clone the repository: